toddixon/span-calculator/README.md

 <div align="center">
  <a href="#introduction-">Introduction</a>&nbsp;&bull;&nbsp;
  <a href="#usage-">Usage</a>&nbsp;&bull;&nbsp;
+ <a href="#credits-">Credits</a>&nbsp;&bull;&nbsp;
  <a href="#calculating-span-">Calculating Span</a>
 </div>

 ## Introduction <a name="Introduction"></a>

 `Span Calculator` is an interactive tool for calculating and visually representing the proportional/linear relationship between an input and output signal.
-When adjustments are made to the input or output upper or lower range values, the graph and table are updated accordingly.
+The graph and table are updated accordingly when adjustments are made to the input or output upper or lower range values.
 The application also allows for calculating a specific value's proportional response, by inputting the desired value into either the input or output boxes.

 <p align="center"> <a name="Introduction"></a>
   <picture>